yi213-robotic/BLITstar-ICRA2025/README.md

    (4) git clone this repos

+### Notably, in contrast to a geometric system, the path cost of a kinodynamic system denotes the cumulative effort or control input required to satisfy dynamical constraints, rather than just the path length.

 ### When testing the 10D linearized quadrotor, you will need :

 (1) For computing edge cost: